Pocket4D/Pocket4D-Server/README.md

 # pocket4d-server

-This is pocket4d testing server only for POC 0 usage.
+This is pocket4d testing server only for POC 0 usa.

 ## Build binary